sukitsubaki/pixTrail/docs/installation.md

 pip install pixtrail
 ```

-This will install the core functionality of PixTrail, which includes:
+This installs the core functionality, which includes:
 - GPS data extraction from images
 - GPX file generation
 - Command-line interface

 ## Installation with Web Interface

-For most users, I'd recommend installing PixTrail with the web interface:
+For most users, we recommend installing PixTrail with the web interface:

 ```bash
 pip install pixtrail[web]
 ```

-This will install the additional dependencies required for the browser-based interface:
+This installs additional dependencies required for the browser-based interface:
 - Flask web framework
-- Related web dependencies
+- Required JavaScript libraries
+- Web server components

 ## Development Installation

-If you plan to contribute to PixTrail or modify it, you should install the development dependencies:
+If you plan to contribute to PixTrail or modify it, install the development dependencies:

 ```bash
 pip install pixtrail[dev]
 ```

-Or, to install all dependencies (web interface and development tools):
+For all dependencies (web interface and development tools):

 ```bash
 pip install pixtrail[web,dev]